 Step 6: Configure Common Mail Providers

 Navigate to the "Common Mail Providers" section and edit as needed to exclude major email providers from greylisting.
+This step is crucial for maintaining smooth communication with popular services like Gmail, Yahoo, and Outlook.
+Ensure that you add all relevant domains or IP ranges of these providers.

 -